A quick-start guide to gluten free baking in New Zealand.

-- A sharp knife (for chopping chocolate, etc.)
+- A sharp knife and chopping board (for chopping chocolate, etc.)

 - An electric mixer – depending on the recipe.
 Most things can be mixed by hand if you’re determined enough, but an electric hand-held mixer or stand mixer will make things a lot easier